 In response to the remarkable expansion of the Asian art market sales in this category, in the autumn of 2008, Sotheby’s launched a dedicated auction for modern Asian art in Hong Kong and since then have seen sale results grow exponentially.
 The Hong Kong Autumn Sales 2017 saw the fourth consecutive ‘white glove’ themed section curated by the department with ‘Movimento Punto: A Post-War Legacy’.
 In the same sales period, ‘Foujita: Image of Elegance’ also drew an enthusiastic response from collectors.
 These successful results stand as testament to Sotheby’s commitment to curating sales which offer exciting collecting opportunities for buyers of Modern Asian Art.

 In Autumn 2018, the department achieved a combined total of HK$1.19 billion/ US$152 million.
 Zao Wou-Ki’s Juin-Octobre 1985 was sold for HK$510 million / US$65 million, setting 3 auction records: World Auction Record for Zao Wou-Ki, World Auction Record for any Oil Painting by an Asian artist, and the Most Valuable Painting Sold by any Auction House in Hong Kong.
-Sotheby’s remains the market leader of Zao Wou-Ki, holding half of the artist’s top ten prices.
+Sotheby’s remains the market leader of Zao Wou-Ki, with all seven of the works offered in the Modern Art evening sale (Spring 2020) 100 percent sold and fetching a combined total of HK$318.5 million/ US$41 million.